vicious987/Directory_Explorer/README.md

 - As a bonus, you could also count words and letters and provide performance benchmarks (e.g., measure the impact of using the different number of threads).
 ## My comments
-This projects uses Meson as build system.
+This projects uses Meson as build system and Gtest as testing framework.

 To complete this task, my program gathers files in specified path, distributes them between collections.
 Then, each thread takes own collection of files and processes it.